SciADV-Community/playthrough-bot/README.md

 * Install the latest version of the Discord.py rewrite branch (see installation instructions on the discord.py github linked at the top)
 * Edit sample_config.py to have a valid bot token and valid bot master ID
 * Rename sample_config.py to config.py
+* (Optional) Rename playthrough.db to be appropriate to the db name you specify in config.py
 * Run bot.py